1.1 By the adoption of this Constitution the Association is formed. This Constitution supersedes all previous rules and procedures.

 e.
 The chairman of the Steering Committee shall preside at the ABM.

 6.3 Steering Committee.
 For the sake of spiritual leadership and continuity, the Association will have a Steering Committee (SC).

 a.
-The SC will consist of five members (or more, if the ABM so decides), elected from officers of member churches, from the church delegates present at the ABM, or from the associate members.
+The SC will consist of five members (or more, if the ABM so decides), elected from officers of member churches or from the church delegates present at the ABM.
 All members of the SC must subscribe to the Association’s Confession of Faith and Core Values.
 It should be borne in mind that the SC’s function is not to perpetuate an institution but to facilitate cooperation amongst local churches in the work of God’s kingdom.

 b.
 The Coordinator of the Association (as provided for in §6.8)—if such an official exists—will be an ex officio member of the SC, but may not be its chairman.